jamijoj/GIS-Portfolio/project1.md

 2. Import arts and culture orgs as facilities using the Import Facilities button and adding points from the Pittsburgh arts organizations point layer.&nbsp;
 3. Run the service area.&nbsp;

+## Analyses, Questions, and Solutions

+### Question 1: Does time it takes to get to an arts locale by public transit impact attendance?